Applicants MUST be enrolled in school.

 Independence Day (Presidential election years)

-Labor Day Inaugeration Day (President)
+Labor Day Inauguration Day (President)

-*These holidays will vary according to the annual meeting schedule.
+*These holidays will vary according to the Annual Meeting schedule.

 If a holiday falls on a Sunday, the following Monday is observed.
 When the holiday is on a Saturday, the office is closed on the preceding Friday.
-APHA observes the Federal three-day holiday weekend schedules where they apply.
+APHA observes the federal three-day holiday weekend schedules where they apply.

-The policy of APHA concerning absence due to hazardous weather conditions is the same as that of the Federal government.
-Off duty notification advising Federal employees not to report to work is passed through commercial media such as radio, television, and newspapers.
+The policy of APHA concerning absence due to hazardous weather conditions is the same as that of the federal government.
+Off-duty notification advising federal employees not to report to work is passed through commercial media such as radio, television and newspapers.
 APHA complies with the instructions as given to federal employees.